 - Tuition and Fees

-For more information, I encourage you to attend one of our monthly Saturday morning information sessions which include the opportunity to have lunch with our current students and to sit in on their classes.
-We look forward to hearing from you.
+On this web site you will find information about our executive MS and MBA degrees with an emphasis in project management, our highly-regarded annual symposium and our other on-campus and online professional development learning programs.
+Please contact us if you’d like more information, and if you’re interested in graduate studies, I encourage you to attend one of our monthly on-campus or online information sessions.
+The on-campus sessions include the opportunity to have lunch with our current students and to sit in on their classes.
+We look forward to hearing from you!

 Project Management Program Enrollment